5 Best Bungee Jumping Near Chicago: Extreme Adventures 2026

 - Alan John Hackett from New Zealand invented the bungee ropes in 1980.

-- Four Oxford University Dangerous Sports Club student members performed bungee jumping with nylon ropes from the Clifton suspension bridge in Bristol in 1979.
+- Four Oxford University Dangerous Sports Club students performed bungee jumping with nylon ropes from the Clifton Suspension Bridge in Bristol in 1979.
 They were the first to attempt the sport.
 Luckily, they survived and were arrested immediately.

-- The name of bungee jumping is derived from the stretchable cables used to tie up luggage.
+- The term bungee jumping derives from the stretchable cables used to tie luggage.

 - Bungee jumping is pretty safe despite the adrenaline rush and inherent risk factors.